 returning to their communities from prison.
 Often with few resources and little access to

 treatment, these individuals fell victim to problem opioid use in alarming numbers.
-The New Jersey State Parole Board (SPB) realized that business-as-usual wasn’t doing enough.
-In response, they created a novel supervision program tailored to the needs of clients particularly susceptible to opioids.
+In response, the New Jersey State Parole Board (SPB) created a novel supervision program tailored to the needs of clients particularly susceptible to opioids.
 Since 2018, SPB has worked with BOTEC to refine and evaluate the program, overhauling data collection practices and partnering with community-based treatment providers to create a support network for client success.
 (Report forthcoming)

 In August 2019, BOTEC was selected by The Foundation for a Smoke-Free World to conduct an interdisciplinary investigation into the drivers of smoking in Australia, Canada, Japan, South Korea and the UK.
 Over the next twelve months BOTEC researchers in five countries drew on econometric, statistical, policy analytic, medical, psychological and sociological investigative methodologies to produced case studies exploring how macro-, meso-, micro- and individual-level factors have contributed to smoking cessation.
 The role of Alternative Nicotine Delivery Systems (ANDS) in driving cessation is a central part of this research and we explore how the use of those products and the use of other tobacco products interact in a range of regulatory conditions.
 A final forthcoming report synthesizes findings from the five national case studies, and provides recommendations for policymakers around the world looking to reduce the morbidity and mortality associated with tobacco smoking.